 Fire, Earth, Air, Water: Zodiac Sign Triplicities

-The architects of astrology also felt certain Zodiac signs had special affinity for one another.
-They called these harmonious signs triplicities, and were named for the cardinal signs Aries, Cancer, Libra and Capricorn.
+The architects of astrology also felt certain Zodiac signs had a special affinity for one another.
+They called these harmonious signs triplicities and were named for the cardinal signs Aries, Cancer, Libra, and Capricorn.

-After a few centuries passed, astrologers began to associate the four classical elements fire, air, water and earth, with the triplicities, adding new dimension to the Zodiac signs.
+After a few centuries passed, astrologers began to associate the four classical elements of fire, air, water, and earth, with the triplicities, adding a new dimension to the Zodiac signs.